Ecosystem: Energy flow

 Energy and carbon enter ecosystems through photosynthesis, are incorporated into living tissue, transferred to other organisms that feed on the living and dead plant matter, and eventually released through respiration.
 The carbon and energy incorporated into plant tissues (net primary production) is either consumed by animals while the plant is alive, or it remains uneaten when the plant tissue dies and becomes detritus.
 In terrestrial ecosystems, the vast majority of the net primary production ends up being broken down by decomposers.
 The remainder is consumed by animals while still alive and enters the plant-based trophic system.
 After plants and animals die, the organic matter contained in them enters the detritus-based trophic system.

 Ecosystem respiration is the sum of respiration by all living organisms (plants, animals, and decomposers) in the ecosystem.
 Net ecosystem production is the difference between gross primary production (GPP) and ecosystem respiration.
 In the absence of disturbance, net ecosystem production is equivalent to the net carbon accumulation in the ecosystem.

 Energy can also be released from an ecosystem through disturbances such as wildfire or transferred to other ecosystems (e.g., from a forest to a stream to a lake) by erosion.

 In aquatic systems, the proportion of plant biomass that gets consumed by herbivores is much higher than in terrestrial systems.
 In trophic systems, photosynthetic organisms are the primary producers.
 The organisms that consume their tissues are called primary consumers or secondary producers—herbivores.
 Organisms which feed on microbes (bacteria and fungi) are termed microbivores.
 Animals that feed on primary consumers—carnivores—are secondary consumers.
 Each of these constitutes a trophic level.

 The sequence of consumption—from plant to herbivore, to carnivore—forms a food chain.
 Real systems are much more complex than this—organisms will generally feed on more than one form of food, and may feed at more than one trophic level.
 Carnivores may capture some prey that is part of a plant-based trophic system and others that are part of a detritus-based trophic system (a bird that feeds both on herbivorous grasshoppers and earthworms, which consume detritus).
-Real systems, with all these complexities, form food webs rather than food chains.
+Real systems, with all these complexities, form food webs rather than food chains which present a number of common, non random properties in the topology of their network.